ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/event-system.md

 Bubbling always starts from the virtual `'$capture'` context.
 All listeners attached to that context are triggered first (and in the order of their priorities).

-Then the real bubbling starts from the selection position (either its anchor or focus &mdash; depending what's deeper).
+Then, the real bubbling starts from the selection position (either its anchor or focus &mdash; depending on what is deeper).

 If text nodes are allowed at the selection position (this is verified in the model's schema), then the first context is `'$text'`.
-Then the event bubble through all elements up to the `'$root'` and finally `'$document'`.
+Then the event bubbles through all elements up to the `'$root'` and finally `'$document'`.

 In all contexts listeners can be registered at desired priorities.
 If a listeners stops an event, then this event is not fired for the remaining contexts.